-^{6 (}i) Rupiah may be transferred to an account of a foreign party or joint account between a foreign party and non-foreign party in a domestic bank with a nominal amount up to the equivalent of USD 1 million or between rupiah accounts belonging to the same foreign party; transfer of the rupiah; (ii) transfer of rupiah with a nominal amount above USD 1 million shall be based on an underlying transaction, except for a transfer of rupiah that is conducted in regard to the settlement of a rollover transaction, early termination transaction or termination of a transaction (unwind).
-Further, the bank that receives the transfer of rupiah shall verify the status of the party that receives the transfer of rupiah.
+^{6 (}i) Rupiah may be transferred to an account of a foreign party or joint account between a foreign party and non-foreign party in a domestic bank with a nominal amount up to the equivalent of USD 1 million or between Rupiah accounts belonging to the same foreign party; (ii) transfer of Rupiah with a nominal amount above USD 1 million shall be based on an underlying transaction, except for a transfer of Rupiah that is conducted in regard to the settlement of a rollover transaction, early termination transaction or termination of a transaction (unwind).
+Further, the bank that receives the transfer of Rupiah shall verify the status of the party that receives the transfer of Rupiah.

-credit in foreign currency for export and other activities, interbank money markets in foreign currency, bonds and subordinated debt in foreign currency, trading of securities in foreign currency, as well as other banking transactions in foreign currency as regulated in the laws on conventional and sharia banking;

-- Government-issued securities transactions using foreign currency in the primary or secondary market; and - Other transactions in foreign currency that are conducted in accordance with applicable laws.
+- that are carried out by banks (which include branch offices of foreign banks in Indonesia) in accordance with the laws on conventional and sharia banking, including credit in foreign currency for export and other activities, interbank money markets in foreign currency, bonds and subordinated debt in foreign currency, trading of securities in foreign currency, as well as other banking transactions in foreign currency as regulated in the laws on conventional and sharia banking; - Government-issued securities transactions using foreign currency in the primary or secondary market; and - other transactions in foreign currency that are conducted in accordance with applicable laws.